 These commands offer indispensable tools for analyzing program behavior and pinpointing issues within the context of the call stack.
 Equip yourself with these essential GDB commands to master frame information and elevate your debugging capabilities to new heights.

-3. down – The down command in GDB moves down one level in the call stack, selecting the next frame.
-This command is the opposite of the up command and allows developers to navigate back down the call stack.
-It is useful for revisiting previous frames and examining their respective variable values and execution contexts.
+command and allows developers to navigate back down the call stack.
+It is useful for revisiting previous frames and examining their respective variable values and execution contexts. - frame n – The

-5. bt – The bt command in GDB stands for “backtrace” and provides a full backtrace of the call stack.
+command in GDB stands for “backtrace” and provides a full backtrace of the call stack.
 It displays a list of all frames in the call stack, starting from the currently selected frame.
 This command is helpful for obtaining a complete overview of the program’s execution flow, identifying the sequence of function calls leading up to the current point, and analyzing the program’s stack structure.

 File and System Management